sc18zs/final_project_cs596/loadbalancing/readme.md

    - Local density fluctuations tend to be temporary and self-correcting

-### Load Balance Testing Requirements
+Load Balance Testing Requirements

 Due to the inherent stability of the atom distribution, artificial imbalance scenarios had to be created to effectively test the load balancing mechanism.
 The natural dynamics of the system consistently maintained a near-optimal distribution of computational load across processes, with typical imbalance ratios staying well below the triggering threshold of 1.001.

-This analysis suggests that for well-equilibrated molecular dynamics simulations using uniform spatial decomposition, load balancing mechanisms may only be crucial in specific scenarios where external factors or particular system configurations create significant imbalances.

-**Creating manually a imbalance senario.**
+**Mannully Creating a imbalance senario.**
 1. Direct Manipulation of Initial Distribution: if (sid == 1) {
         // Process 1 keeps only 40% of its atoms